kellyshreeve/Coffee_Quality_Visualizations/README.md

 # Future Work

 In future work, additional data should be brought in with larger quality variation to determine what makes good and bad coffee.
-Additionally, other factors that can affect quality, such as rain fall, humidity, and shade levels, could analyzed to determine if they have marked impact on quality.
+Additionally, other factors that can affect quality, such as rain fall, humidity, and shade levels, could be analyzed to determine if they have marked impact on quality.

 # Acknowledgments/References